Skip to content

 Carn Chuinneag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 738m of ascent and takes most walkers 5-7 hours.
 Terrain: Alladale's estate tracks are graded for vehicles and roll easily under a bike.

-Where do I park for Carn Chuinneag?
+Where should I park to climb Carn Chuinneag?

 Standard parking is at NH468906 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Carn Chuinneag?
+When should I climb Carn Chuinneag?

 The standard good-weather months for Carn Chuinneag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.